Published: February 6, 2026

 Law Enforcement

-The National Security Ministry is the bureaucratic home of the Jamaican Constabulary Force (JCF) and the Jamaican Defense Force (JDF), and directs policy over the security forces.
-The prime minister is the de facto defense minister and has authority over the Jamaican Defense Board.
+The National Security Ministry is the bureaucratic home of the Jamaican Constabulary Force (JCF) and the Jamaican Defense Force (JDF).
+The Prime Minister is the de facto defense minister and has authority over the Jamaican Defense Board.
 As chairman of the board, he has responsibility for defense-related matters including command, discipline, and administration.

 The Passport, Immigration, and Citizenship Agency has responsibility for migration.
 Jamaican police officers have received extensive training from the United States and other international trainers, including the United Kingdom, Russia, China, Canada, and South Korea.